Code-Institute-Submissions/balennouri-pp5/AGILE.md

 On the Kanban board, I maintained three pivotal columns: "To Do," "In Progress," and "Done."
 This setup proved invaluable, providing a clear overview of pending tasks and facilitating effective progress tracking.

-During the website development phase, I introduced three additional columns to the Kanban board: "Epics," "Future," and "Known Bugs and Fixed Bugs."
-The "Epics" column housed overarching stories, while "Future" encompassed user stories yet to be incorporated before the deadline.
-The "Known Bugs and Fixed Bugs" column served as a repository for documenting bugs and known issues, offering valuable insights for future reference in the readme.
+Throughout the website development phase, I implemented two new columns within the Kanban board: "Epics" and "Future."
+The "Epics" column was designated for overarching stories, while the "Future" column contained user stories slated for integration after the project deadline.
+These additions provided significant insights for future reference and were documented in the readme for comprehensive understanding.

 [The Project Board Can Be Seen Here](https://github.com/users/balennouri/projects/7)